-On February 28, 2014, the \$2,300,000 convertible debenture held by Procon (plus approximately \$175,000 in accrued interest), was repaid in full and discharged using funds advanced to the Company through unsecured, non-convertible loans from companies controlled by two directors of the Company (the "Loan") (Note 6).
+On February 28, 2014, the \$2,300,000 convertible debenture held by Procon (plus approximately \$175,000 in accrued interest), was repaid in full and discharged using funds advanced to the Company through unsecured, non-convertible loans from companies controlled by two former directors of the Company (the "Loan") (Note 6).
 The Loans bear interest at a rate of 6% per annum, payable monthly commencing April 1, 2014 for a term of five years at which point the principal amount owing under the Loans is due.
 Concurrent with the transaction, the two directors resigned from the Company.

-During the three months ended March 31, 2014, the Company also received advances of \$468,145 from certain parties, of which \$227,130 was paid to Laurion pursuant to the terms of the 2014 amendment of the acquisition of the Bell Mountain property (Note 4c).
-Subsequent to March 31, 2014, the Company received further advances of \$600,855, of which \$122,284 was paid to Laurion (Note 13).
-The advances relate to a \$1,029,000 unsecured loan from Golden Dreams Limited Partnership, the general partner of which is controlled by Mr. Ronald K. Netolitzky, a control person of the Company (Note 13).
+During the six months ended June 30, 2014, the Company also received advances of \$1,069,000 from certain parties, of which \$462,414 was paid to Laurion pursuant to the terms of the 2014 amendment of the acquisition of the Bell Mountain property (Note 4c).
+The advances relate to a \$1,029,000 unsecured loan from Golden Dreams Limited Partnership, the general partner of which is controlled by Mr. Ronald K. Netolitzky, a control person of the Company.
+The loan is unsecured and evidenced by a promissory note with the principal payable at the end of a two year term expiring May 7, 2016.
+Commencing November 7, 2014, the note bears interest at 6% per annum, calculated and payable on the first day of each month during the remainder of the term, with the first interest payment due on December 1, 2014